 ‘I could use my invisibility cloak,’ he offered.

 ‘I’m sorry, Harry, but the answer is no and I ask that you respect my decision and not try to find another way.’

-‘Yes sir,’ Harry answered through gritted teeth and he rose and headed for the door.
+‘Yes, sir,’ Harry answered through gritted teeth and exited the office.

 Once back in the common room, Harry went up to his dormitory and climbed onto his bed, pulling the hangings tightly shut around it.
-He lay there for a while thinking about everything he had learned that morning, and fumed when he thought of the way Dumbledore had treated him.
-Even Snape had treated him better, not speaking to him like he was untrustworthy or childish.
+He fumed when he thought of the way Dumbledore had treated him.
+Even Snape had treated him better, not speaking to him like he was some untrustworthy childish.

 Ron came looking for him a couple of hours later so that they could go down to the Great Hall for lunch.
 Harry claimed that he wasn’t feeling all that well and that he would stay in bed for the rest of the day.
 At first Ron protested, but when Harry told him that if he joined the others they might get sick and be unable to play quidditch, he immediately agreed to leave him and left hastily, his nose and mouth covered with the sleeve of his jumper.